TirthankarPaul/portfolio/index.md

 | Scopus Index  Publications:    | 06                      |

 ## Educations:
-* **Machine Learning and Deep Learning Courses (2022):** Machine Learning with Python and Deep Learning with Pythonconducted by Aalto University, Finland.
+* **Machine Learning and Deep Learning Courses (2022):** Machine Learning with Python and Deep Learning with Python, conducted by Aalto University, Finland.
 * **Advaced Certificate in ML and NLP (2021-22):** By IIIT Bangalore, India and conducted by UpGrad online learning platform.
 * **Doctoral Study (2016 - Present date):** Researcher in Sequence analysis, Information Technology and Electrical Engineering (ITEE) University of Oulu, Finland.
 * **Master in Engineering (08/2010 - 07/2012):** Master of Technology in Digital Electronic & Advanced Communication, Department of Electronics and Communication Engineering, Sikkim Manipal University, India